alexggordon/basecampeverest/README.md

 Basecampeverest::TodoList.all
 ```

 will return ALL the Todo Lists for ALL projects.
-In the same methodolgy, any method that includes the word "find" is project specific where it applies.
+In the same methodology, any method that includes the word "find" is project specific where it applies.

 INDEX